habib-phd/backend-challenge/task_m_s/challenge.md

-# Django Project Setup and Run Instructions
+## To begin using the task management system, follow these steps:

-## Setup Instructions
+# Setup Instructions

 1. Clone the Repository:
    - Open your terminal.